Ampere announces custom computing cores as it courts cloud customers

 “We’re very focused on the future, not on the past,” James said.

-Oracle Corp (ORCL.N), Microsoft Corp (MSFT.O), China's Tencent Holdings Ltd (0700.HK) and ByteDance, owner of the popular TikTok app, have committed to using the chips.
+Oracle Corp, Microsoft Corp, China’s Tencent Holdings Ltd and ByteDance, owner of the popular TikTok app, have committed to using the chips.

 Our Standards: The Thomson Reuters Trust Principles.